Issue 5 is being guest edited by Madeleine Han and Irene Hsu. Please read the submission criteria carefully before submitting.

 - You’re welcome to submit one or more pieces of work up to the word or line limit.

-- Please present your writing in .doc, .docx or .rtf format if possible.
+- Please present your writing in .doc or .docx format if possible.

 - Please include a short biography in your email.